lambda-dom/trisagion/docs/readme.md

 note(s):

   * The serializing format using the `tag` function is vulnerable to changes in `T` like reordering or addition of new constructors.
-A more robust version would use the constructor names.
+A more robust version would use the constructor names, but this version is vulnerable to constructor renaming.
 Other refactorings of the `T` type like the deletion of constructors would need more sophisticated schemes like versioning to ensure backwards compatibility.

 To parse this format, we assume the existence of a parser for `Word` [^4]